 Maplewood began to short pay contractual rent during the second quarter of 2023, which continued into the fourth quarter of 2023 with Maplewood paying \$9.8 million of contractual rent, a short pay of \$7.5 million of the \$17.3 million due under its lease agreement in the fourth quarter of 2023.
 Omega applied \$1.8 million of Maplewood's security deposit towards the fourth quarter shortfall and recognized rental income of \$11.6 million for the three months ended December 31, 2023.
 The security deposit was fully exhausted in the fourth quarter of 2023.
 For the year ended December 31, 2023, Maplewood paid total contractual rent of \$57.8 million, a total short pay of \$11.5 million of the \$69.3 million due under the lease agreement for the year.
 Omega applied all \$4.8 million of Maplewood's security deposit towards the total year to date shortfall and recognized rental income of \$62.6 million for the year ended December 31, 2023.
-The \$12.5 million option termination fee payment made in the first quarter of 2023 in connection with the restructuring agreement was a reduction to the \$62.6 million of rental income recognized for the year ended December 31, 2023.
+The \$12.5 million option termination fee payment made in the first quarter of 2023 in connection with the restructuring agreement was accounted for as a lease inducement.
+As Maplewood is on a cash basis of revenue recognition, the inducement was immediately expensed and was recorded as a reduction to the \$62.6 million of rental income recognized for the year ended December 31, 2023.
 In January 2024, Maplewood short-paid the contractual rent amount due under its lease agreement by \$2.0 million.
 We continue to take actions to preserve our rights and are in discussions with Maplewood to address the deficiency.